DavidPeicho/algorep/README.md

 ```

-This command will run the sample `my_super_sample` in 4 different processus.
+This command will run the sample `my_super_sample` in 4 different processes.
 If you plan to use different machine, take a closer look at the `mpirun` documentation.

 ## Test